top of page

 • If your child’s class teacher has a concern regarding your child’s well-being/progress they will try to make an appointment to meet you either at the end of the day when you pick your child up or a phone call home.

-• In some case daily and weekly contact between the parent and teacher can be arranged if there are any concerns about your child.
+• In some cases, daily and weekly contact between the parent and teacher can be arranged if there are any concerns about your child.

 • If you wish to discuss any part of your child’s progress or well-being, appointments with teaching staff, the SENCo, the Team Leader and Headteacher can be made via the school office.